newmediacollective/Sites/README.md

 sudo certbot --nginx -d {host} -d www.{host}
 ```

-We'll update the nginx config, so as long as you successfully create a certificate, the other prompts don't matter.
+We'll update the nginx config, so you can ignore the error that cerbot failed to install the certificate.

 **6. Start it up**
 Update the nginx config in `/etc/nginx/nginx.conf` for every site defined in `app/.sites`: